harshmatic/angular2-starter-pack/README.md

 A huge thanks to those who created the example demos from which I put together this amalgam.

-To make this big app from the small ones, I took these projects and integrated/restructured/restyled their code according to the following prioritization.
+To make this big app from the small ones, I took these projects and integrated/restructured/restyled their code according to the following pesplritization.
 Disagreements in approach between two influences are resolved by the lower authority yielding to the higher one:

 1. [Angular Style Guide](https://angular.io/docs/ts/latest/guide/style-guide.html) by Google